 Among French last names, one that has become a bit more mainstream as a personal name is Hubert.
 This surname holds the meaning of “bright heart” and has become a less common alternative to other “-bert” names like “Gilbert” and “Herbert.”

 Of the French last names, one that definitely stands out is Jacques.
 This surname is the French variation of “James” and means “the one who follows.”
-Jacques was first documented in Medieval France when it was used by a Knight who returned from the crusades.
+Jacques was first documented in Medieval France when it was used by a knight who returned from the Crusades.

 If you are looking for French last names for a baby born in January, or if January is a significant month for you, a great surname to check out is Janvier.
 Janvier means “January” in French.
 It is favored as both a last name and a personal name in the country.

-Kaplan is a French surname that came from “Caplain,” an Old Norman French term that means “charity priest.”
+Kaplan is a French surname that came from “Captain,” an Old Norman French term that means “charity priest.”
 A charity priest was the one who sang Mass every day for the souls of the departed.